yellowdog/python-examples/README.md

 ### Work Requirement Name Substitution

-The name of the Work Requirement itself can be used via the Mustache substitution `{{wr_name}}`.
+The name of the Work Requirement itself can be used via the variable substitution `{{wr_name}}`.
 This can be used anywhere in a TOML configuration file or in a JSON Work Requirement.

 ## Dry-Running Work Requirement Submissions